Key Colony Beach Recreation

 Walking and Jogging Courses

-biker overtakes a walker on the path used by both, it is imperative that he warn the walker that he is passing.
-He can ring a bell, use a horn, or say, “biker passing on left (or right)”.
+The city walking paths along Sadowski Causeway, East Ocean and West Ocean Drives are also enjoyed by walkers, joggers, and bicyclers alike.
+The following rules of etiquette are offered as a reminder.
+When a biker overtakes a walker on the path used by both, it is imperative that he warn the walker that he is passing.
+The biker can ring a bell, use a horn, or say, “biker passing on left (or right).”
 The walker, thus alerted, can move safely out of the biker’s path and possibly prevent a serious accident.
-We have added trash recepticals along the Causeway, please keep our City clean and put trash in its place!
+We have added trash receptacles along the Causeway, please keep our City clean and put trash in its place!

 Book Club